gbdev/pandocs/content/Rendering.md

 on the screen.

-Game Boy sprites (or *hardware objects*) are made of 1 or 2 stacked tiles, (8x8 or 8x16 pixels), and several of them can be combined (in *metasprites*) to draw a larger graphical element, usually called a "sprite".
+Game Boy sprites (or *hardware objects*) are made of 1 or 2 stacked tiles, (8x8 or 8x16 pixels), and several of them can be combined (*metasprites*) to draw a larger graphical element, usually called a "sprite".

-To summerise:
+To summarise:

 - **Tile**, an 8x8-pixel chunk of graphics.
 - **Hardware Object**, an entry in object attribute memory, composed of 1 or 2 tiles.